Umar-Sani/WeOne/we-one_user_stories.md

 _As a user, I want to know the time of the message sent/recieved and if the message is seen by the other person in the chat._
 _As a user, I want to know when the message is successfully sent in the chat indicated by a checkmark_

+## Settings Menu

+**User Preferences:**
+_As a user, I want a settings menu where I can set my preferences and save it._

+**Categorized Sections:**
+_As a user, I want my settings menu to have categorized sections so I can easily find the setting I want._

+**Settings Control:**
+_As an Admin, I want to be able to enable and disable certain settings from users for security and compliance._

+## Settings Screen

+**Personal Info:**
+_As a user, I want to update my personal info like name, bio, profile picture, etc._

+**Dark Mode:**
+_As a user, I want to be able to enable and disable 'dark mode' in the settings screen._

+**Notifications Preferences:**
+_As a user, I want to be able to adjust my notification preferences according to my liking._

+**Security Information:**
+_As a user, I want to be able to update my email & password for security purposes._

+**Report Issue:**
+_As a user, I want to report an issue in the settings screen._

 ## Persistent Data

 **User Data:**